docker-flow/docker-flow-proxy/docs/usage.md

 |timeoutTunnel  |The tunnel timeout in seconds.<br>Example: `3600`                                            |No      |3600   |
 |xForwardedProto|Whether to add "X-Forwarded-Proto https" header.<br>Example: `true`                          |No      |false  |

-Multiple destinations for a single service can be specified by adding index as a suffix to `servicePath`, `srcPort`, `port`, and `ReqMode` parameters.
+Multiple destinations for a single service can be specified by adding index as a suffix to `servicePath`, `srcPort`, `port`, `userAgent`, and `ReqMode` parameters.
 In that case, `srcPort` is required.
 Defining multiple destinations is useful in cases when a service exposes multiple ports with different paths and functions.

 ### HTTP Mode HTTP Query Parameters